 Top 5 things to do this season

-You can take part in 35 activities in the parkland and the Family Activity Cabin is a great place to begin with free scrapbooks, stickers and wall charts to get you started.
+You can take part in 35 activities in the parkland and the Visitor Centre is a great place to begin with free scrapbooks, stickers and wall charts to get you started.

 Find a geocache (49)

 Bring your GPS and see if you can find all the geocaches hidden in the parkland - will you find them all?

 Play in the snow (15)

 You will need lots of fresh white snow, waterproof clothes and layers to keep you warm and dry.
 Try making snowballs or a snowman.
 Church Hill is great spot for sledging.